Funding in Support of Postsecondary and Career Education

 Counseling and Support to Returning Vets and their families through CCV

 This initiative enhances individual education and career counseling services and support for veterans and their families at all 12 Community College of Vermont locations.
-Through the strong leadership of Chara Vincelette, Director of Veterans Services at CCV, the Community College of Vermont has seen a 38% increase in military-connected students (veterans and dependents of veterans receiving benefits) enrolled at CCV between Spring '11 and Spring '12 (269-370).
-Serving the highest number of military connected students out of any college in Vermont, CCV expects an increased number of enrolled students this summer semester, and notes that the average application-to-enrollment rate for veterans at CCV is about 70% (compared to a college average of 54%).
+Through the strong leadership of Chara Vincelette, Director of Veterans Services at CCV, the Community College of Vermont has seen a significant increase in military-connected students (veterans and dependents of veterans receiving benefits) enrolled at CCV since Spring '11 and is the institution serving the highest number of military connected students in Vermont.
+In addition the Veterans Services coordinator that this grant supports, CCV has developed a one credit Combat-to-Classroom class that is offered to veterans at various CCV campuses throughout the year.
 Funding Partners: Bari and Peter Dreissigacker, The Philanthropic Leadership Fund, et al.

 Pathways to Promising Careers — Part 3

 This integrated marketing campaign will distribute community college and technical school information to underserved Vermont households and aims to raise awareness of educational resources among community leaders and citizens.
 Americans are presented with a panorama of educational opportunities and with opportunities on how “easy” it is to get loans to pay for these opportunities.
 This picture has been further complicated in recent years by the aggressive marketing efforts of for-profit universities offering continuing education opportunities online.
 The McClure Foundation has held that community colleges provide an accessible and affordable solution for many students.